Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 Q: I am awaiting a transplant.
 Could I get COVID-19 from my donor?

 A: The risk of acquiring COVID-19 from organ donation is unknown at this time but thought to be low.
 Organ procurement organizations are screening all potential donors for COVID-19 symptoms and exposure history.
-Most potential donors are tested for COVID-19.
+Most potential donors are also tested for COVID-19.

 The majority of transplant centers have also taken careful steps to screen living donors, including checking for symptoms, exposures and even viral testing.
 At some centers, living donors are being asked to not travel to high-risk areas and to isolate themselves before donation and monitor for symptoms.